Idrimi/ble-wifi-provision/README.md

 This repository provides a C++-based BLE peripheral to provision Wi-Fi on Raspberry Pi Zero 2 W using sdbus-c++.

+This version fixes D-Bus timeouts by starting the event loop before making method calls.

 ## Files

 - **ble_provision.cpp**